MindsHub/crop-detection/README.md

 # Crop detection

-This repository contains an AI model trained to detect crops and vegetation in images of vegetable-gardens ("orto" in italiano) taken perpendicular to the terrain.
+This repository contains a keras AI model trained to detect crops and vegetation in images of vegetable-gardens ("orto" in italiano) taken perpendicular to the terrain.
+The model is accessible via an installable python module: `crop_detection`.

 <img width="500px" src="./example_result.png"/>

-## Repository file tree & how to install the module
+## Repository file tree

 - The `crop_detection/` folder is a Python 3 module to import
 - The `converters/` folder contains scripts useful to build a dataset in the `dataset/` folder

+## Requirements & module installation

+- Install OpenCV with Python 3 support (`import cv2` must work)
+- Install tensorflow >=2.5.0 (on raspberry use [this repo](https://github.com/bitsy-ai/tensorflow-arm-bin))
+- You *may* need this on raspberry: `sudo apt install libatlas-base-dev`
 - The `setup.py` file can be used to **install** the module: just run `python3 -m pip install .` in the root directory
   - Note: `pip` may give some warnings that can be solved with `--use-feature=in-tree-build`, but they are not relevant